aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 ln -s /usr/local/share/dotnet/dotnet /usr/local/bin/
 ```

-Go to your home directory and verify that the `dotnet` command is available globally:
+Now go to your home directory and verify that the `dotnet` command is available globally:

 ```bash
 cd ~